Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative

-It also obviates the need for fickle hyper-parameter tuning through direct optimization of validation performance. \item To allow more fine-grained control of the end task over the auxiliary tasks, in Section \ref{subsec:meta-for-pretrain}, we present an online meta-learning algorithm that learns adaptive multi-task weights with the aim of improving final end task performance.
-Our \metamfull~(\metam) allows us to robustly modulate between multiple objectives and further improves performance over \etam~. \item A naive realization of \metam~ based on first-order meta-learning analysis results in a sub-optimal greedy algorithm that ignores all tasks except the end-task.
+It also obviates the need for fickle hyper-parameter tuning through direct optimization of validation performance. \item To allow more fine-grained control of the end-task over the auxiliary tasks, in Section \ref{subsec:meta-for-pretrain}, we present an online meta-learning algorithm that learns adaptive multi-task weights with the aim of improving final end-task performance.
+Our \metamfull~(\metam) allows us to robustly modulate between multiple objectives and further improves performance over \etam~. \item A naive implementation of \metam~ based on first-order meta-learning analysis results in a sub-optimal algorithm that ignores all tasks except the end-task.
 We trace this problem to the use of a single model training head for computing both the end-task training loss and meta-objective (end-task validation loss).
 To guard against this pathological solution, we introduce a separate model head for computing the meta-objective.
-In Section \ref{subsec:metahead-for-pretrain}, we theoretically justify this simple-to-implement fix and validate its practical efficacy in Section \ref{results-and-discussion}. \end{itemize} Our results suggest that \tartan~ may be an attractive alternative to the continued pre-training paradigm, and further research into the place of \textit{pre}-training in end-task aware settings is warranted.
+In Section \ref{subsec:metahead-for-pretrain}, we justify this simple-to-implement fix and validate its practical efficacy in Section \ref{results-and-discussion}. \end{itemize} Our results suggest that \tartan~ may be an attractive alternative to the continued pre-training paradigm, and further research into the place of \textit{pre}-training in end-task aware settings is warranted.